NicolasMurphy/appointment_tracker/journal.md

 # 8/18

     Goals:
+        - Fix htmlspecialchars for ' and other symbols
-        - Create client and caregiver table to be referenced by id in the appointments table
+        - Create client and caregiver tables to be referenced by id in the appointments table
         - CRUD for client and caregiver
         - nav
         - styling